“Remember Holocaust – Building Bridges for a common future”

 An online structure dialogue activity between policy makers of National Council of the Slovak Republic, Museum of Jewish culture and a holocaust survivor, representative of Comenius University, NGO and young people took place under the coordination of the project partner Youth for Equality, as part of the project “Remember Holocaust- Building Bridges for a common future”.

-During the Structured Dialogue, the participants discussed the causes of anti-semitism that resulted in the Holocaust with the current trends of discrimination and racism that arise within the society.
+The Structured Dialogue enabled 90 participants to discuss the causes of anti-semitism that resulted in the Holocaust with the current trends of discrimination and racism that arise within the society.

 HUMAN LIBRARY FOR HOLOCAUST REMEMBRANCE